arunmalik1/Tanzanian-Water-Well-Classification/README.md

 This project is for the Tanzanian water wells classification challenge.
 The stakeholder is the Tanzanian goverment, who wants to know how to correctly classify funtioning water wells.

 **Data Collection:**

 The data is given by Driven data: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/

 **Methodology**
-My approach to addressing the problem at hand was comprised of four distinct components: Data exploration, data preparation, creating modeling pipelines and model deployment/selection.
+My approach to addressing the problem at hand was comprised of four distinct components: Data exploration, data preparation, creating data pipelines and model deployment/selection.

-Data Exploration: This step involved exploring each varialbe in the data set.
-Thier types, value ranges, distributions and if they were missing values.
+Data Exploration: This step involved exploring each variable in the data set.
+Their types, value ranges, distributions and if they were missing values.

 Data Preparation: Developed strategies for imputing missing values, dropping variables because of collinearity and dealing with messy data.
 For example, multiple variables had 0's as a value and there were many spelling errors.

 Creating Data and Model Pipelines: I created two data pipelines, one for transforming numerical variables and the other for categorical data.
 The data pipelines were then fed into model pipelines, which enabled me to try multiple models without having to write redundant code.

-Model deployment and selection: Water wells are in three classifications, funtional, non functional and funtional but needing repair.
-I chose classification models, specifically Logistic regression, Desicion trees, Random forests, KNN models and XGBoost.
-Models were refined using hyperparameter tuning techniques in order to find the most accurate model while reducing over fitting.
+Model deployment and selection: Water wells are in three classifications, funtional, non functional and functional but needing repair.
+I chose classification models, specifically Logistic regression, Decision trees, Random forests, KNN models and XGBoost.
+Models were refined using hyperparameter tuning techniques to find the most accurate model while reducing over fitting.

-Visual Presentation: I used visuals throughout the project, from initally exploring how the variables related to classifying water wells and diplaying the results of the models.
+Visual Presentation: I used visuals throughout the project, from initially exploring how the variables related to classifying water wells and displaying the results of the models.

 **Data Exploration:**
 Water wells are in three categories: